ICAMS/calphy/README.md

     > Note that the examples use small system sizes and switching times so that the functionality can be illustrated.
 For better results, it is recommended to increase both of these quantities.
     - [Free energy calculation](examples/example_01)
     - [BCC to FCC transition in Fe](examples/example_02): Use free energy calculation and temperature sweep to calculate phase transition temperature in Fe.
+    - [Melting temperature of Cu](examples/example_03): Use free energy calculation and temperature sweep to calculate melting temperature.
+    - [Pressure-temperature phase diagram of Cu](examples/example_04): Calculate Gibbs free energy and reversible scaling to calculate the pressure-temperature phase diagram of Cu.